iaadi4/Promlite/CONTRIBUTING.md

-# Contributing to Prometheus Client
+# Contributing to Promlite

-Thank you for your interest in contributing to the Prometheus Client library!
+Thank you for your interest in contributing to the Promlite library!
 We welcome contributions from the community and are pleased to have you participate.

 ## Table of Contents